MARINE PROTECTED AREA STATEWIDE LEADERSHIP TEAM

 The California legislature passed the Marine Life Protection Act (MLPA) in 1999, responding to the need to redesign California’s marine protected areas (MPAs) and improve their effectiveness at supporting healthy and sustainable marine ecosystems.
 The fully redesigned MPA network was completed in 2012.
 Through the science-based and stakeholder-driven process to implement the MLPA, state resource managers realized a key component to success was strong active partnerships.

 In April 2014, the MPA Statewide Leadership Team (Leadership Team) was convened as a standing advisory body to ensure communication, collaboration, and coordination among entities that have significant authority, mandates, or interests that relate to the MPA Network.
-The founding membership of the Leadership Team was guided by the Marine Managed Area Improvement Act (PRC 36800) which describes a State Interagency Coordination Committee to ensure coordinated management of marine managed areas and includes state, federal, and key non-profit partners that are actively engaged in the MPA Management Program and are signatories on the MLPA Implementation Memorandum of Understanding.
+The founding membership of the Leadership Team was guided by the Marine Managed Area Improvement Act (PRC 36800) which describes a State Interagency Coordination Committee to ensure coordinated management of marine managed areas and includes state, federal, and key non-profit partners that are actively engaged in the MPA Management Program and are signatories on the MLPA Implementation Memorandum of Understanding (MOU).
+While the MOU establishes the parties to the Leadership Team, the Charter serves as a guiding document for the operational procedures.
 The Leadership Team will continue to add members at the direction of the Secretary for Natural Resources to ensure a comprehensive representation of key partners in the MPA Management Program.